 Once the news of Swifty’s passing got out, many customers called, e-mailed and wrote with their special memories of him.
 One of the most heartfelt was sent by Duncan Ross, a tourism consultant who spent many years working for Ontario Tourism, promoting canoeing and camping in Ontario.
 Duncan wrote “…he was a great man.
 He had a very profound impact on my life.
 He demonstrated the quality of perseverance and standing up for what he believed in.
 He spent countless hours sitting on advisory committees and providing input that would benefit future generations of outdoor enthusiasts.
 He built a business that has brought joy and adventure to hundreds and thousands of people.
 He was a global ambassador of epic proportions and he was so passionate about his love of his family, the Park and canoeing.”

 Just about anyone who ever walked in the door of Algonquin Outfitters when Swifty was alive will have a memory about him.
-It might be hearing his trademark laugh, wondering at his phenomenal memory (he could remember many customers’ zip codes and would recite them when they walked in the door), looking forward to seeing his big hat a sports show, being the recipient of good-natured ribbing, withering under his glare for some misdeed or even just wondering who was that fellow barking over the telephone.
+It might be hearing his trademark laugh, wondering at his phenomenal memory (he could remember many customers’ zip codes and would recite them when they walked in the door), looking forward to seeing his big hat at a sports show, being the recipient of good-natured ribbing, withering under his glare for some misdeed or even just wondering who was that fellow barking over the telephone.

 Swifty’s influence and memory will live on at Algonquin Outfitters.
 While Wendy continues to be active in the business, his oldest son, Richard, along with his wife Susan, has taken over the day-to-day operations.
 The entire Swift clan went on a memorial canoe trip in the fall of 2000, with the final destination being Lake Lavielle, Swifty’s favorite lake in the park.